Nature & people,

 Living with nature and living with eachother.

 No one has all the answers.
-This will be an evolving process that will use many tools, guides and methods to get us there, I mostly worry that if we dont get together now and get this show on the road, affordable land will become unavailable and the possibility of living an organic farm village lifestyle will disapper.
+This will be an evolving process, we will use many tools, guides and methods to get us there, I mostly worry that if we dont get together now and get this show on the road, affordable land will become unavailable and the possibility of living an organic farm village lifestyle will disapper.
 We need to organise how we will collectively buy and administer the land, and while that's happening, produce a list of agreements that all can live by.

 So if you're past the talk the talk phase and are ready to walk the walk, come on in.